See this online text:

 - “Does Pure Logic Threaten to Destroy the Entire Moral Doctrine of the Catholic Church?”, by Josef Seifert, Aemaet: Wissenschaftliche Zeitschrift für Philosophie und Theologie, vol. 6, no. 2 (2017): pp. 2-9.
 Available in pdf format (here) through this page at Aemaet; and may be read online (on this page) at Rorate Coeli.

-On Divine Mercy Sunday, 2018; and on the anniversary of the release of the Post-Synodal Apostolic Exhortation on Love in the Family “Amoris laetitia”.
+On Divine Mercy Sunday, 2018; and on the anniversary of the release of the Post-Synodal Apostolic Exhortation “Amoris laetitia” on Love in the Family.
 For other legally free ebooks, you may access the List of Free eBooks (Arranged by Title) and the List of Free eBooks (Grouped by Subject).

-“As I live, saith the Lord God, I desire not the death of the wicked, but that the wicked turn from his way, and live.
-Turn ye, turn ye from your evil ways… And if I shall say to the wicked: Thou shalt surely die: and he do penance for his sin and do judgment and justice; And if that wicked man restore the pledge, and render what he had robbed, and walk in the commandments of life, and do no unjust thing, he shall surely live, and shall not die.”
-(Ezechiel xxxiii, 11, 14-15)
+“When I say to the wicked: O wicked man, thou shalt surely die: if thou dost not speak to warn the wicked man from his way, that wicked man shall die in his iniquity, but I will require his blood at thy hand… And if I shall say to the wicked: Thou shalt surely die: and he do penance for his sin and do judgment and justice; And if that wicked man restore the pledge, and render what he had robbed, and walk in the commandments of life, and do no unjust thing, he shall surely live, and shall not die.”
+(Ezechiel xxxiii, 8, 14-15)